by Robert A. Muenchen

 Steps for Reading Excel Data Into R

-There are several ways to read an Excel file into R. Perhaps the easiest method uses the following commands:
+There are several ways to read an Excel file into R. Perhaps the easiest method uses the following commands.
+They read an excel file named mydata.xlsx into an R data frame called mydata.
+For examples on how to read many other file formats into R, see:

 Steps for Reading Excel Data Into SPSS

-- Change the “Files of file type” box to “Excel (*.xls)”
+- Change the “Files of file type” box to “Excel (*.xlsx)”

-- When the Opening Excel Data Source box appears, check the box for Read variable names from the first row of data, then click OK.
+- When the Read Excel File box appears, select the Worksheet name and check the box for Read variable names from the first row of data, then click OK.

 - When the data appears in the SPSS data editor spreadsheet, Choose File: Save as and leave the Save as type box to SPSS (*.sav).